Alluxio/alluxio/docs/en/Debugging-Guide.md

 ## Environment

 Alluxio can be configured under a variety of modes, in different production environments.
-Please make sure the Alluxio being deployed, is a supported version.
+Please make sure the Alluxio version being deployed, is update-to-date and supported.

 When posting questions on [Mailing List](https://groups.google.com/forum/alluxio-users), please attach the full environment information, including